 Garages.
 Private: May either be attached or detached.
 An attached garage shall not be considered an accessory building.

-Attached Garage.
-An attached garage shall not exceed sixty percent (60%) of the ground floor area of the attached single-family dwelling with a maximum size not to exceed twelve hundred (1,200) square feet in area.
-Notwithstanding the above, each single-family dwelling is permitted an attached garage up to five hundred and seventy-six (576) square feet in area regardless of the ground floor area.

 Detached Garage.

-Detached garages shall be considered accessory buildings subject to Section 4.2.
-A detached garage shall not exceed sixty percent (60%) of the ground floor area of the principal single-family dwelling with a maximum size not to exceed twelve hundred (1,200) square feet in area.
-Notwithstanding the above, each single-family dwelling is permitted a detached garage up to five hundred and seventy-six (576) square feet in area, regardless of the ground floor area.

-Free-standing multiple garage structures will be allowed in an R-2 District subject to Site Plan approval by the Planning Commission.
-The size of the multiple garage structure shall be calculated at a maximum of one (1) stall (300 square feet) per dwelling unit.
+Detached garages shall be considered accessory buildings.

 OUTDOOR STORAGE.
 Yards for storage of heavy machinery, supplies and materials generally used by road builders, earth movers, and construction contractors, or unused motor vehicles, or parts thereof, which may or may not be owned by the property owner; and yards used for the commercial off-season storage boats and recreational units shall be only located in areas approved by the Planning Commission.
 Such storage yards shall be entirely screened from view from off the property and may be enclosed with approved evergreen landscaping or a solid fence not less than six (6) feet high and not more than eight (8) feet high constructed and maintained in such suitable manner in accordance with this Ordinance.
 In approving or disapproving such a fence to screen outdoor storage, the following standards shall be applied:

 The fence shall be constructed in accord with Section 4.38 of this Ordinance and of such materials and of such design as to reasonably prevent trespassers from entering the premises by scaling such fence.